bensutherland/amplitools/README.md

 ```

+Testing out the platform with test data:
+`load_vc(input_folder = "02_input_data", test_only = TRUE)`
+This should load 8024 rows and 14 columns, with 2079 unique markers, from two different samples, and will save the output as input.list for inspection.

 ## A. VariantCaller to genepop ##
 Convert [VariantCaller](https://www.thermofisher.com/ca/en/home/life-science/sequencing/next-generation-sequencing/ion-torrent-next-generation-sequencing-workflow/ion-torrent-next-generation-sequencing-data-analysis-workflow/ion-torrent-suite-software.html) output to a genepop file for downstream analysis.
 An example of the input file is provided [here](#toadd)